ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 Historical Relationship to NumPy's `MaskedArray`s
 -------------------------------------------------

 This module should not be confused with NumPy's builtin `np.ma.MaskedArray` class, which has the same name and similar functionality but is otherwise independent.
-Historically, the present module was developed by forking NumPy's `np.ma.MaskedArray` codebase and updating it to take advantage of NumPy's new and powerful `__array_function__` interface for creating `ndarray` ducktypes.
+This module was developed by forking NumPy's `np.ma.MaskedArray` codebase and updating it to take advantage of NumPy's new and powerful `__array_function__` interface for creating `ndarray` ducktypes.
 It is intended as a more modern replacement for NumPy's `np.ma.MaskedArray`.

 Quickstart
 ==========